scala-steward-org/scala-steward/docs/running.md

 These variables will be accessible (in sbt) to all of the projects that Scala Steward checks dependencies for.

+#### Credentials using a credentials.sbt file

+If your projects require credentials, you can also provide global credentials in the `$HOME/.sbt/1.0/credentials.sbt` file.
+The file should contain a single line: `credentials += Credentials("Some Nexus Repository Manager", "my.artifact.repo.net", "admin", "admin123")`.

 ### Running locally from sbt